The Valiant Swabian

 Of the Gentiles, Dirac relocated from Cambridge to Florida in 1970, Delbrück switched to molecular biology and lived out the rest of his life in California, while Heisenberg stayed in Germany through the war and afterwards, to his death in 1976.
 What precisely Heisenberg was up to in the war years remains unclear.

 Paul Ehrenfest shot himself in 1933, five days after attending that year's Copenhagen conference.
-The darkening shadows over Europe, and the decision by his beloved friend Einstein in March that year not to return to Germany, were factors in his unhappiness, but there were personal issues too.
+The darkening shadows over Europe, and the decision by his beloved friend Einstein not to return to Germany, were factors in his unhappiness, but there were personal issues too.

-Niels Bohr was the convener of the Copenhagen conferences and, in a way, the central figure in Segrè's book.
+Niels Bohr convened the Copenhagen conferences.
 Bohr had made his name as a physicist with five papers published between 1913 and 1915 defining what is now known as the Bohr model of the atom.
 He had studied under Ernest Rutherford at the University of Manchester.
 His five papers had resolved some conundrums raised by Rutherford's "solar system" model for the atom, by applying Planck's quantum principles to the electrons in their orbits around the nucleus.

 Having achieved fame, Bohr was in want of a professorship.
 Denmark responded by creating its first professorship in theoretical physics and appointing him to fill the position.
 Bohr returned to Copenhagen in 1916.

 Bohr spent the next few years in lecturing and energetic fundraising.
 By 1921 he had his own institute in Copenhagen.
 It would be a haven for many of the world's greatest physicists for the next decade and a half.
-The Copenhagen phase of modern physics was underway, with an assist from Bohr's Nobel Prize in Physics, awarded in 1922.
+The Copenhagen phase of modern physics was underway.

 The terrific theoretical turmoil of 1925-27 brought forth a new way of thinking about the subatomic world.
-These were the years when it dawned on researchers that the intuitions we acquire through our interactions with reality at everyday scales of measurement are simply not appropriate to events in the realm of electrons and protons.
+These were the years when it dawned on researchers that our everyday intuitions are simply not appropriate to events in the realm of electrons and protons.

-Einstein seems at first to have agreed with the formulation of quantum mechanics as it emerged in the Copenhagen interpretation.
-Then, in December 1926, Einstein made a now-famous expression of dissent in a letter to Max Born: "Quantum mechanics is very impressive.
+In December 1926, Einstein wrote to Max Born: "Quantum mechanics is very impressive.
 But an inner voice tells me that it is not yet the real thing.
 The theory produces a good deal but hardly brings us closer to the secret of the Old One.
 I am at all events convinced that He does not play dice."

 Aspects of quantum mechanics — the ontological status of Schrödinger's state vector, and of the wave function's collapse when it encounters an observer — remain matters of argument today.
 Most working physicists accept the math as an adequate description of all their measurements without fussing over the underlying realities.
 Others accept the wave function but balk at the collapse, preferring a "many worlds" interpretation in which the superpositions of the wave function persist in realms inaccessible to each other, each realm presumably populated by its own observers.

-Many of these physicists were young, very young, and worried that age would gutter the flames of their genius.
+Many of these physicists were very young.
 Wolfgang Pauli had formulated the exclusion principle by the time he was 25.
 Werner Heisenberg was only 23 when he discovered matrix mechanics and just 25 when he developed the uncertainty principle.
 Paul Dirac's reconciliation of quantum mechanics and special relativity came when he was 26.
 All three eventually received the Nobel Prize for work they had done before the age of 30.

 Gino Segrè has written an admirable book.